mathesar-foundation/mathesar-wiki/projects/public-links-research.md

 * Adjust scope to the minimal useful initial version of these features.
 * Write up a product spec and go through review, iterations, and approval from the team.
 * Once the product spec is approved, write up a new project for implementating the features.

-Note: This project is not expected to produce a technical spec.
-It would only focus on the product spec with some high level implementation thoughts that might affect

 ## Timeline
 This project should take **5 days**, subject to possible delay due to review feedback and iterations.